SAH awards more than 40 fellowships and grants annually

-The fellowship covers the single-occupancy price of the study tour package and a travel stipend of up to $200.
-Open to current full-time MA and PhD students and emerging professionals who have received an MA or PhD between 2009-2013.
+The fellowship covers the single-occupancy price of the study program package and a travel stipend of up to $200.
+Open to current full-time MA and PhD students and emerging professionals.

 Charles E. Peterson Fellowship of the Buildings of the United States and the Athenaeum of Philadelphia